Paleotempestology: Overwash deposits

-Overwash deposits in atolls, coastal lakes, marshes or reef flats are the most important paleoclimatological evidence of tropical cyclone strikes.
+Overwash deposits in coastal atolls, coastal lakes, marshes or reef flats or even archeological sites are the most important paleoclimatological evidence of tropical cyclone strikes.
 When storms hit these areas, currents and waves can overtop barriers, erode these and other beach structures, and lay down deposits in the water bodies behind barriers.
 Isolated breaches and especially widespread overtopping of coastal barriers during storms can generate fan-like, layered deposits behind the barrier.
 Individual layers can be correlated to particular storms in favourable circumstances; in addition they are often separated by a clear boundary from earlier sediments.
 Such deposits have been observed in North Carolina after Hurricane Isabel in 2003, for example.
 The intensity and impacts of the tropical cyclone can also be inferred from overwash deposits by comparing the deposits to these formed by known storms and analyzing their lithology (their physical characteristics).
 Additionally, thicker sediment layers usually correspond to stronger storm systems.
 This procedure is not always clear-cut however.

 Several techniques have been applied to separate out storm overwash deposits from other sediments: